csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-2/README.md

 ## Key Features
- * Described the key features in the application that the user can access
- * Provide a breakdown or detail for each feature that is most appropriate for your application
- * This section will be used to assess the value of the features built

-The user can search different exercises by filtering through different tags, and navigating through different books.
+In this application, there are four main different features.
+The user can search for different exercises by filtering through different tags, and navigating through different books.
 Each book has a link to a page from a different website that provides the full version of the book online.
 The details for the books and the exercises are present in their pages.
+Furthermore, we are going to have a feature of displaying random exercises and sending a request to edit the particular exercise for the high interactivity from the users.

-Some features built in backend are not reachable from the frontend.
+In this deliverable, we've implemented features for searching and displaying list of books/exercises and the corresponding detail pages.
+Some features built in backend are not reachable from the frontend yet.
 For example, filtering tags by level and exercise id's, and filtering exercises by authors, books, and tags combined.

 ## Instructions
 Anyone can access the deployed web app at https://cello-exercise-index.herokuapp.com